-COVID-19 business closures will have a short- and long-term impact on Pittsburghers’ economic well-being.
-Fortunately, Pittsburgh has a robust network of organizations that support workers and small businesses, and many, including Carnegie Library of Pittsburgh, are offering the remote services described below.
+We are fortunate to live in a city with a robust network of organizations that support workers and small businesses, and many, including Carnegie Library of Pittsburgh, are offering the services described below.

 Resumes, Mock Interviews, and Skills Updates

-If you are working on a resumé to prepare for a new job or career, or you want to brush up on your video or phone interview skills, Carnegie Library of Pittsburgh can help you with our new remote resumé review or mock interview service.
-To schedule an appointment for these services, reach out to firstname.lastname@example.org.
-If you are just trying to stay fresh while working from home, don’t forget that Carnegie Library of Pittsburgh offers access to Lynda.com and its thousands of training videos at no cost to Carnegie Library of Pittsburgh card holders.
+If you are working on a resume to prepare for a new job or career, or you want to brush up on your interview skills, Carnegie Library of Pittsburgh can help you even when you aren’t able to make it into a location.
+To take advantage of our remote resume review or mock interview services, reach out to firstname.lastname@example.org to schedule an appointment.
+If you want to learn a new skill or sharpen an old one, don’t forget that Carnegie Library of Pittsburgh offers access to Lynda.com and its thousands of training videos at no cost to Carnegie Library of Pittsburgh card holders.

 Unemployment Support and Career Counseling

-Pennsylvania unemployment compensation might be available to you if you have been impacted by job loss because of COVID-19.
+If you’ve been impacted by job loss, Pennsylvania unemployment compensation might be available to you.
 The official Pennsylvania Unemployment Compensation website is the best place to find out if you are eligible, and to begin an unemployment claim.

-The JFCS Career Development Center is operating career services remotely on a full-time basis to provide individual career counseling and offering resources to help workers better understand unemployment compensation programs and support those who may struggle with reduced hours and lay-offs.
+The JFCS Career Development Center operates career services remotely to provide individual career counseling to help you explore your options, define your objectives and develop the strategy and tools required to achieve your career goals.
 If you are interested in accessing the JFCS Career Development Center’s career services and support, call 412-422-5627 or email email@example.com.

-Local PA CareerLink offices are closed, but CareerLink staff are offering telephone career services and prescreening interview phone calls for various regional jobs at their Downtown office (412-512-7100) and Forest Hills office (412-436-2225).
+PA CareerLink staff offer telephone career services and prescreening interview phone calls for various regional jobs at their Downtown office (412-512-7100) and Forest Hills office (412-436-2225).
 Call either office to find out more.

 Job Postings and Youth Summer Employment